-A gem always looks best in a setting specially designed for it and against a background, which shows its beauty to best effect.
+A gem always looks best in a setting specially designed for it and against a suitable background.
+They show its beauty to best effect.
 Certainly, Psalm 24 is a very good example of this principle.
-It is the climax of a trilogy of Psalms, 22, 23 and 24, which are connected together by a common theme.
+It is the climax of a trilogy of Psalms; 22, 23 and 24, which are connected together by a common theme.
 They were written about a thousand years before Jesus was born into the world.
 Up to a point, they said things that were true at the time, of people who lived at the time.
-Yet, they say things that would only be fulfilled completely by the Lord Jesus Christ Himself, Messiah of Israel, Saviour of the world.
+Yet, they said things that would only be fulfilled completely by the Lord Jesus Christ Himself, Messiah of Israel, Saviour of the world.

-Over the years, many ways of connecting these three Psalms have been expressed.
+Throughout my lifetime, many ways of connecting these three Psalms have been expressed.
 Let us go over a few of them.
 They will attune our minds for thinking about the detail of Psalm 24.